The TOP Things You Need to Look for When Buying a Home

-Everyone needs some extra space to store items, such as storage containers, suitcases, or that birthday present for your significant other.
+Everyone needs some extra space to store items, such as storage bins, suitcases, or that birthday present for your significant other.

-It is important to evaluate this space because random items that do not belong in the open are then summoned to this closet.
+It is important to evaluate this space because random or seasonal items will be left here throughout the year.

-You do not want to forcefully fit objects into crammed areas or cautiously open drawers with anticipation of something falling out.
+You do not want to forcefully fit objects into cramped areas or cautiously open drawers with the anticipation of something falling out.

-After walking through the home, take a walk or drive around the neighborhood to acquaint yourself.
+After walking through the home, take a walk around the neighborhood to acquaint yourself.

 You want to be able to envision yourself fitting in as a local.

-Be sure to review your neighborhood online as well.
+Be sure to review the neighborhood online as well.

-From community websites, to local reviews and crime statistics, you want to be in a neighborhood that is safe and well maintained.
+Research online can be done through community websites, local reviews, and crime statistics, you want to be in a neighborhood where you feel safe and welcome.

-Also, take not of the speed limit, condition of the neighborhood and proximity to local stores.
+Take note of the speed limit, condition of the neighborhood, and proximity to local stores.

 The last thing you want to do is get pulled over driving to the nearest Chipotle in your new town.